 19. Do I need to have permission or support from my employer to participate in AWARD?

-If you do win an AWARD Fellowship, you will be asked to provide a letter of support from your institution and two references.
+If you win an AWARD Fellowship, you will be required to provide a letter of support from your institution and two references.
+However, this letter is not required at the application phase.

 The fellowship does not require a large amount of time in general.
 You will attend one or two week-long training courses semi-annually.
 You will also meet with your mentor for about an hour once a month.
-However, you may decide to apply for an AWARD-supported research attachment, which is available to AWARD Fellows with master’s and doctoral degrees.
+However, you may decide to apply for AWARD-supported advanced science training, which is available to AWARD Fellows with master’s or doctoral degrees.
 If you are chosen, you will have to negotiate with your institution to be absent for three to nine months.
-These research attachments benefit both you and your home institution.
+This advanced science training benefits both you and your home institution.

-21. I don’t have email or internet access.
+23. I don’t have email or Internet access.
 Can I still participate in AWARD?

 Internet access is essential for many AWARD activities.
 You must have a valid email address in order to participate effectively.

-The AWARD Steering Committee selects the winners based on intellectual merit, leadership capacity, and the potential of the scientist’s research to improve the daily lives of smallholder farmers, especially women.
+The AWARD Steering Committee selects the winners based on intellectual merit, leadership capacity, and the potential of the scientist’s research to improve the livelihoods of smallholder farmers, especially women.

 Up to 70 women will be chosen to receive an AWARD Fellowship this year.

 AWARD begins with a week-long Mentoring Orientation Workshop for new fellows and their mentors in Nairobi, Kenya.
-The workshop is offered three times in February/March 2013 and fellows and mentors must attend one of the three sessions.
+The workshop is offered three times in February/March and fellows and mentors must attend one of the three sessions.
+Specific dates will be announced.

 Fellows participate in several AWARD training courses, which are tailored according to academic level.
 The courses and AWARD meetings are held regionally in East, West, and Southern Africa so that fellows do not have to travel too far.
 A schedule of events will be provided to new AWARD Fellows.

-We are not a scholarship program.
-AWARD seeks to strengthen the capacity of African female agricultural researchers so they can contribute to food security and poverty alleviation even more effectively.
+AWARD is not a scholarship program.
+Its goal is to strengthen the capacity of African female agricultural scientists so they can contribute to the prosperity and well-being of African smallholder farmers.
 We also want to help strengthen the capacity of their home institutions by building the fellows’ research skills and leadership abilities.

 No, we don’t provide funds for academic study.
 However, AWARD Fellows receive regular information about available scholarship and research funding opportunities.

-AWARD does not include cash payments except token amounts to cover direct expenses for participation in its events.
+AWARD Fellows do not receive any cash payments except token amounts to cover direct expenses for participation in events.
 AWARD does not pay sitting fees.
-When attending an AWARD workshop, expenses are fully covered on your behalf.
+When attending an AWARD workshop, expenses are fully covered.
 Depending on your level, AWARD covers expenses for training programs, professional memberships, travel, and more.

-What sets winning AWARD applicants apart (from many other high quality competitors) is that they convincingly demonstrated alignment between their career and personal goals and AWARD’s mission.
+What sets winning AWARD applicants apart from many other high-quality competitors is that they convincingly demonstrated alignment between their career and personal goals and AWARD’s mission.
 In particular, they showed great potential and genuine interest in pro-poor research and development to improve the lives of smallholder farmers, particularly women.
-They provided tangible evidence about this in their resumes/CVs, providing real evidence that they have what it takes to help change the agricultural landscape in Africa.
+They gave tangible evidence about this in their résumés/CVs, providing real evidence that they have what it takes to help change the agricultural landscape in Africa.

-32. What did those who didn't win a fellowship do wrong?
+35. What did those who don't win a fellowship do wrong?

-About 10 percent of the applications that AWARD received in previous years were incomplete.
-Another 25 percent submitted complete applications, but with only minimal information (e.g. where we asked for half a page for a certain answer, some wrote one short sentence).
+About 10 percent of the applications AWARD has received in previous years are incomplete.
+Another 25 percent submitted complete applications, but with only minimal information (e.g. where we asked for half a page for a certain answer, some wrote only one short sentence).

-33. What is expected out of the fellows during the fellowship?
+36. What is expected from the fellows during the fellowship?

-The fellows are expected to set three attainable career goals during the initial Mentoring Orientation Workshop with their mentors and to work toward achieving those during the fellowship period.
-They are expected to participate fully in the AWARD courses and to apply the knowledge and skills gained concretely.
+Fellows are expected to set three attainable career goals during the initial Mentoring Orientation Workshop with their mentors, and to work toward achieving those during the fellowship period.
+They are expected to participate fully in the AWARD courses and to concretely apply the knowledge and skills gained.

-35. When will the call for applications for the next round of AWARD Fellowships be announced?
+38. When is the deadline for applications for the 2014 AWARD Fellowships?